Genez-io/deployapps-landing-page/content/posts/how_to_deploy_a_mern_application_with_one_click.md

 In the next screen, you will be asked to choose between:

 1. Deploy using Github meaning that your project will be integrated with Github and whenever you push a new commit a new deployment starts.
-2. Deploy without Github if you want to manually deploy using Genezio CLI.
+2. Deploy without Github if you want to manually deploy using DeployApps CLI.

 Choose “Deploy on Github”.